Couleslaw/Project-L/docs/FunctionDocs/index.md

 After that he just hits "Start game" and is taken to the [<u>Main Game</u>](#main-game) screen.

+If Alice had a change of heart and wanted to read the credits, she could click on the arrow in the bottom left corner to go back to the [<u>Start Screen</u>](#start-screen).

 ### Player selection in detail

 The game can can be played by a maximum of 4 players and a minimum of 1 player (it might not be very interesting though).
 To add a player, Karel needs to select a type from the dropdown menu and add a name.